RummEst/py_projects/README.md

 # py_projects
-Metadata is from pycharm ususally
+Metadata is from pycharm usually